 It is vitally important for you to give your full address when placing an order.
-Wild As The Wind cannot be held responsible for your failure to provide a full and accurate address.
+Wild As The Wind cannot be held responsible for your failure to provide a full and accurate address with your order.
 So, please double check that the address you give with your order is the right one.

 ****If you realise the address provided is incorrect or incomplete it is imperative to either message or email Wild As The Wind to explain, and to provide the correct address.
 This must be done immediately!

-Mistakes for which you are responsible that result in Wild As The Wind spending a considerable amount of time in an effort to rectify the problem will result in a Admin Charge being applied, which you will have to pay before resolution will be provided.
+Mistakes, for which you are responsible, which result in Wild As The Wind spending a considerable amount of time attempting to remedy, will result in a Admin Charge being applied, which you will have to pay before resolution will be provided.